Craft Weekend

 What To Expect

-You will be oriented to the property and directed to your sleeping space to unload your belongings.
+Check-in for the Craft Weekend will begin after 10am on Thursday.
+Upon arrival, you will be oriented to the property and directed to your sleeping space to unload your belongings.
 Campers are welcome to choose a spot in nearby orchards and set up tents.
 We will all gather for a Welcome Lunch at 12 pm.
 After, you will meet with your instructors and fellow students for your first afternoon together in the workshops.

 The event price includes daily meals, your lodging or camping, and 18 hours of formal in-studio instruction.
 Open studio time is available in the evening after meals.
 In addition, an optional Iyengar Yoga class is offered each morning before breakfast at 7am.
 All lodging is shared dormitory style with access to shared bathrooms, some of which are outside the room areas.
 Individuals will need to traverse the property on grass and gravel pathways to move between buildings and studios.